DavideCattaneo/CNN/README.md

 The original PCam dataset contains duplicate images due to its probabilistic sampling, however, the version presented on Kaggle does not contain duplicates.
 We have otherwise maintained the same data and splits as the PCam benchmark

 The dataset can be downloaded [here](https://www.kaggle.com/c/histopathologic-cancer-detection/data)

+# Score
+The model scored _0.83_ on the kaggle leaderboard

 # Reference
 - [Histopathologic Cancer Detection](https://www.kaggle.com/competitions/histopathologic-cancer-detection)